projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 ************************

-All the BE virtio drivers are implemented using the ACRN virtio APIs, and the FE drivers are reusing the standard Linux FE virtio drivers.
+All the BE virtio drivers are implemented using the ACRN virtio APIs, and the FE drivers reuse the standard Linux FE virtio drivers.
 For the devices with FE drivers available in the Linux kernel, they should use standard virtio Vendor ID/Device ID and Subsystem Vendor ID/Subsystem Device ID.
 For other devices within ACRN, their temporary IDs are listed in the following table.

-.. table:: Virtio Devices without existing FE drivers in Linux
+.. table:: Virtio Devices without Existing FE Drivers in Linux
    :align: center
    :name: virtio-device-table